-What is the 10/10 Rule Pertaining to Military Divorces?
+What is the 10/10 Rule Pertaining to Military Divorces in Colorado?

 Any divorce case traditionally involves the dividing of marital property and assets according to state law.
 In most cases, this includes debt and even retirement pay.
 However, military divorce cases can somewhat differ in spite of being governed by state laws.
 There is something known as the 10/10 rule in such divorces.